Chapter 2

 Group function of the teeth during chewing minimizes the need for protective reflexes.
 Thinking back to the hallway analogy used to describe engrams, functional harmony is acquired when no boards were left sticking out, and the hallway acquires a shape that perfectly fits your body as you walk through it.
 During chewing, a cadence of strong, smoothly alternating, and relatively uninterrupted firings corresponds with a steady repetitive pattern of sensory feedback as control shifts smoothly back and forth between muscles and articular structures.
 Each closing is guided by the jaw muscles and the TMJs until the dentition or the food bolus is engaged.
 Then, as the jaw closing muscles shower down their power-crushing forces, guidance is smoothly transferred to the teeth and food bolus.
 Finally, as the power-crush stroke follows through and merges with the opening stroke, guidance is smoothly transferred back to the muscles and joints.
 Agonists and antagonists alternate smoothly without overlapping their firings, which would cause the jaw muscles to pull against each other (co-contraction of antagonists).

-The smooth alternating muscle function produces accessory circulation to all the tissues.
-The long lever arm formed by the mandible functions much like a pump handle driven up against the skull thousands of times each day, and condylar movements during chewing act like a piston to pump waste products from the synovial tissues into venous circulation.
+The smooth alternating muscle function supplies accessory circulation to all the tissues.
+The long lever arm formed by the mandible functions much like a pump handle driven up against the skull thousands of times each day.
+Condylar movements during chewing act like a piston to pump waste products from the synovial tissues into venous circulation and to pump out the waste products from the tooth sockets.

-The bite tables are designed to encounter wear, whether it is fast or slow.
-In rapid wear, attrition quickly transforms their biting surfaces of cusps and fossae into wear facets composed of cupped out areas of dentin surrounded by protruding rings of enamel that form effective grating surfaces.
-In front, the overbite and overjet are steadily reduced and then eliminated, as illustrated below.
+The articular surfaces are designed to encounter wear, whether it is fast or slow.
+In rapid wear, regressive remodeling shortens the condyles while attrition transforms the enamel covered biting surfaces of the teeth into cupped out areas of dentin surrounded by protruding rings of enamel that form effective grating surfaces.
+In front, the overbite and overjet are steadily reduced and then eliminated while the mandible slowly advances, as illustrated below.

 The overbite reduction can be seen in the illustration below showing the shift of the horizontal line marking the incisal edges of the lower incisors in Australian aborigines chewing patterns as they continue to approach the incisal edges of the upper incisors with age.